thegsi/webmaps-t/README.md

 To serve using Python 2 `python serveit.py 8000`.

+To serve using Python 3 `python serveit3.py 8000`.

 Script prevents old files being kept in cache.

 Open browser and go to `http://localhost:8000/`.